etherCorps/SK-Redis-SessionManager/README.md

 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Examples are going to be added soon.

-_For more examples, please refer to the [Documentation](https://github.com/etherCorps/SK-Redis-SessionManager#readme)_
+_For more examples, please refer to the [Examples](https://github.com/etherCorps/SK-Redis-SessionManager/tree/main/examples)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>